apache/phoenix-site/site/source/src/site/markdown/secondary_indexing.md

 Non transactional, mutable indexing requires special configuration options on the region server and master to run - Phoenix ensures that they are setup correctly when you enable mutable indexing on the table; if the correct properties are not set, you will not be able to use secondary indexing.
 After adding these settings to your hbase-site.xml, you'll need to do a rolling restart of your cluster.

+As Phoenix matures, it needs less and less manual configuration.
+For older Phoenix versions you'll need to add the properties listed for that version, *as well as the properties listed for the later versions*.

+#### For Phoenix 4.12 and later

 You will need to add the following parameters to `hbase-site.xml` on each region server:

 ```